teamnovu/kit/packages/composables/docs/prompt.md

 # Prompt

 A utility to easily create confirmation prompts.
-It is recommended to use the main composable `usePrompt` together with the `PromptProvider` component of the component package, but it is also possible to use `usePromptProvider` directly instead of in component form.
+The main composable to use is `usePrompt`, which relies on a provider of the prompt functionality.
+This provider can either be used in component form via the `PromptProvider` component from the component package (recommended), or directly via the `usePromptProvider` composable from this package.

 ## Contents